 I had to take a step back and assess the situation objectively.
 Were all of the people barking at deficits and debt accumulation, including me, barking at something they didn’t understand since interest rates were not behaving as most people thought they should?
 It was then that I started becoming aware of the cognitive dissonance I was experiencing between intellectually having issues with larger debt piling up and interest rates coming down.
 How could the two coincide?
 I needed to find some relief.

 If you read my book you will find out about the journey I went on that completely shifted my thinking and led me to conclude that deficits were nothing to worry about when there is slack in the economy and higher interest was not to be feared.
 I found my relief by choosing option one above (or so I think I did, but maybe I’m deluding myself and actually chose number four).
-This led to our aggressive use of variable rate debt since I know longer feared interest rates moving higher materially and as a result, our investors have saved over $60 million in interest over the past five years without taking into consideration much lower prepayment penalties for loans we paid off early.
+This led to our aggressive use of variable rate debt since I no longer feared interest rates moving higher materially and as a result, our investors have saved over $60 million in interest over the past five years without taking into consideration much lower prepayment penalties for loans we paid off early.

 In terms of the second epigram, I have to turn to yours truly from my 2012 investor letter and how it applied to housing and the aftermath of the subprime blow up: